 Through advocacy and educational outreach in the regulatory, legislative, and public arenas, the Alliance unites leading wound care organizations and experts to advocate on public policy issues that may create barriers to patient access to treatments or care.
 Our key focus areas are coding, coverage and reimbursement; quality measures and wound care research.

 We regularly educate members, stakeholders, regulators and legislators about the impact that evolving policies have on wound care.
-Since its founding in 2002, the Alliance has enabled the wound care clinical community to collectively engage on issues of commonality, elevating the visibility and voice of wound care providers to regulators and policy makers.
+Since its founding in 2002, the Alliance has enabled the wound care clinical community to collectively and collaboratively engage on issues of commonality, elevating the visibility and united voice of wound care providers to regulators and policy makers.

 The Alliance holds regular meetings in tandem with national wound care meetings and convenes monthly conference calls and issue-driven work groups to take action on issues of importance.
-Now representing 20+ clinical societies, the Alliance makes its collective voice heard on a range of important issues including:
+Now representing 20+ clinical societies, the Alliance makes its unified, collective voice heard on a range of important issues including:

 - wound care quality measures